How is dog poop supposed to look

 Diet plays a significant role in the shape of excrement.
 High-quality food containing the right balance of fibre can help maintain the desired consistency.
 If you’ve changed your pet’s diet recently, keep an eye out for any alterations in shape.
 A sudden switch might lead to more irregular forms, which could suggest dietary adjustments are necessary.

-See also Is white chocolate good for dogs
+See also Are nasturtiums safe for dogs

 When to Seek Help